vpon-data/data-sdk/docs/Android.md

 Step 6 involves the optional setup of [Background Geolocation Collection]({% link docs/BackgroundGeolocation.md %}).
 This powerful feature allows continuous gathering of geolocation data from users, even when your App runs in the background, to provide more personalized experiences and services.

-Step 7 allows you to set up [Custom Events]({% link docs/Event.md %}#2-custom-events)according to your App's design and user needs.
+Step 7 allows you to set up [Custom Events]({% link docs/Event.md %}#2-custom-events) according to your App's design and user needs.
 While optional, we highly recommend creating suitable custom events to obtain a comprehensive view of your App users.

 Lastly, in step 8, use the [Debug Mode]({% link docs/DebugMode.md %} ) to verify your integration status.
 Debug Mode facilitates testing of all SDK configurations, including Background Geolocation Collection, Auto & Custom events, before launching your App on various platforms.
 We recommend enabling Debug Mode to ensure everything is functioning as expected, and then disabling it before your App's publication.